Fatigue versus energy. What are the links?

 Causes of fatigue

 Sleep is an essential function of life.
 We need this period of physical rest and rehabilitation of the nervous system.
-Badly rested brains are constantly recharged and after a while work less efficiently.
-We work slower and end the day with a to-do list.
+Poorly rested brains are constantly recharged and work less efficiently after a while.
+We work slower and close the day with a to-do list.
 We are too tired to sleep and end up in a vicious circle.
-Try working on your sleep hygiene to break this cycle.
+Try to work on your sleep hygiene to break this cycle.

 Stress

-Workload and its associated stress have become a daily element.
-This stress is the result of various causes accumulating:- bad atmosphere in the workplace
+Work pressure and the associated stress have become a daily element.
+This stress is the result of several accumulating causes:- bad atmosphere in the workplace

 - household obligations

-This constant pressure that gives the impression that you never finish anything, that your time is being stolen, causes you stress.
-This stress puts constant pressure on the nervous system, which ultimately results in fatigue.
+This constant pressure that gives the impression that you have never finished anything, that your time is being stolen, gives you stress.
+This stress puts continuous pressure on the nervous system, which ultimately results in fatigue.

-For power athletes, but also sportsmen and women in general and manual workers, the muscles are often overloaded for a long time.
-The accumulation of lactic acid in the muscle can make the whole body acidic.
+In strength athletes, but also athletes in general and manual workers, the muscles are often overloaded for a long time.
+The accumulation of lactic acid in the muscle can acidify the entire body.
 This manifests itself in fatigue.

 Sugar problem

-If we eat food with quick sugars, the glucose level in the blood will rise very quickly.
-Insulin is secreted by the pancreas and lowers the blood sugar level by storing glycogen in the liver.
-When this store is full, glucose will be converted into fat.
-This spike in blood sugar - and the subsequent glucose drop - leaves you feeling exhausted.
-Craving quick energy, you instinctively reach for another serving of refined carbohydrates, which can lead to a vicious circle.
-As a source of energy, choose carbohydrates with slow sugars.
+If we eat food with fast sugars, the glucose level in the blood will rise very quickly.
+Insulin is secreted by the pancreas and lowers blood sugar by storing glycogen in the liver.
+When this storehouse is full, glucose will be converted into fats.
+This spike in blood sugar -- and the subsequent glucose drop -- leaves you feeling exhausted.
+Craving for quick energy, you instinctively reach for another serving of refined carbohydrates, which can lead to a vicious cycle.
+As an energy source, choose carbohydrates with slow sugars.

-Sufficient drinking is important.
+Drinking enough is important.
 Moisture is an important co-factor in the transport of our nutrients.
-Every day we lose moisture through urine, breathing and sweating.
+Every day we lose fluid through urine, breathing and sweating.
 Even mild dehydration can reduce energy levels and alertness.
-Make sure you drink enough to replace lost moisture during the day.
+Make sure you drink enough to replace fluids lost during the day.

 Coenzyme Q10